UK prime minister may not seek vote on Brexit deal this week

 Lawmakers have twice rejected the deal and haven’t shown any clear swing toward endorsing it in recent days.
 Britain is scheduled to leave the European Union on April 12 if no deal is approved.

 The organizers of the “People’s Vote March” predict that one of Britain’s largest-ever protest marches will grip central London.
-More than 3 million people signed an electronic petition this week in favor of revoking Article 50, the act that formally triggered the Brexit process.
+More than 4 million people endorsed an electronic petition this week in favor of revoking Article 50, the act that formally triggered the Brexit process.

 The march will conclude outside Parliament, which remains divided over Brexit.
 No consensus on a way forward has emerged despite weeks of extensive debate.